A Guide to Treating Neuropathy Using TENS Therapy

 - Skin burns are very uncommon and only happen if someone used the TENS in the wrong way, for a long period of time.
 However, due to this possibility, patients should never apply the electrodes in areas where they have very little sensation, so that they do not accidentally develop burns.

-The method is particularly recommended for people with diabetic neuropathy.
+TENS therapy as a treatment method is particularly recommended for people with diabetic neuropathy.

 Price depends on the brand of TENS machine.
 Most good models are available for around $100.
 You do also have to buy gel and tape to keep the electrodes in place, but those are minor costs.